Final Binary - Litepaper

 Chapter 1

 Players use ETH to play the game.
-This chapter focuses on distributing GPULSE tokens to early participants (rewards are given regardless of whether they win or lose) who help build the foundation of the battle.
+This chapter focuses on distributing GPULSE Tokens to early participants (rewards are given regardless of whether they win or lose) who help build the foundation of the battle.
 Players contribute ETH and earn GPULSE, the essential resource powering future rounds.

 Chapter 2

-By depositing GPULSE tokens, players now wield computing power to fight for dominance.
+By depositing GPULSE Tokens, players now wield computing power to fight for dominance.
 With GPULSE circulating, the game shifts focus.
 Players strategically deploy GPULSE, representing computing power, to influence the battle's outcome.

-Earnings & Deposit Power System
+Earnings & Boost Power System

 Reward Distribution